Sink Connector Development Guide

 Buffered Batch Write

-Buffer records until batch size/timeout reached, then bulk write.
+Let the runtime buffer records until batch size/timeout is reached, then bulk write in process_batch().
 Best for throughput.

 Grouped Multi-Topic Write